 Where to Find Pipedrive

 Pipedrive is simple to set up and requires no contract.
+It also provides unlimited storage for all of their pricing tiers, which makes it unique among the software we reviewed.
 You can also try any of their plans free for 14 days and upgrade to higher plans during your trial to test out higher-end features.

 Best Contact Management Software for Social Media: Nimble

-Nimble has built many of its contact management features around social media, like its social prospector tool as well as its social profile matching and enrichment functionality.
-This includes Twitter, AngelList, Facebook, Google+, Foursquare, and Instagram, among others, and gives it an edge over Zoho for social media engagement.
-For this reason, it is best for companies that value social media in their sales processes.
+Nimble is a low-cost CRM built around social media connections.
+It has a social prospector tool as well as its social profile matching and enrichment functionality.
+This includes Twitter, AngelList, Facebook, Foursquare, and Instagram, among others, giving it an edge over other contact management solutions, like Zoho, in terms of social contact management.
+For this reason, it is best for salespeople and marketers who engage with contacts across multiple media channels.

-Nimble’s pricing ranges from $9 per user per month to $19 per user per month and includes access to its prospector tool.
-While there is a cap on the number of contacts you can manage with Nimble within each of its two plans, users can increase that number by paying an upgrade fee.
+Nimble’s pricing ranges from $9 per user per month to $19 per user per month, and includes access to its prospector tool, social profile match, and integrations.
+While there is a cap on the number of contacts you can manage with Nimble within each plan, users can increase that number by paying an upgrade fee.

 Nimble Tiered Features